Budgeting & Forecasting

 3. The HR department expenses are budgeted to that department within one entity but are to be shared by a separate entity (a school), using an “allocations” account to reduce the total expenses for the HR department in the first entity and increase the expenses for the other entity.
 To set this up, define a reporting group for the HR department expenses to be allocated, then use that reporting group as the basis for calculations with a global SPW to budget an expense for this allocation to the second entity and credit the amount of that allocation to the original entity.

-Set Up Reporting Groups
+Setting Up Reporting Groups

-Use Setup/Reporting Groups to add and edit reporting groups.
+Go to Setup > Reporting Groups to add and edit reporting groups.

 There are two methods for assigning combinations of dimensions and accounts to a reporting group.
 You can use either method, or both, to set up each reporting group.